 Propagating Juniper for Bonsai

 Growing your plant collection through cuttings—also known as "Sashiki" in Japanese—is very common among bonsai enthusiasts, especially if they've found a varietal that takes very well to the shaping and grooming that bonsai requires.
 Juniper plants are also relatively easy to grow from cuttings, and propagating methods are best done in the late spring and summer months.
 Here's how:

-- Using a pair of clean sheers or trimmers, take a cutting from a mature juniper plant that has been well-established and growing for three to five years already.
-The cutting should be between 2 to 4 inches in length.
+- Using a pair of sterilized garden shears or pruners, take a cutting from a mature juniper plant that has been well-established and growing for three to five years.
+The cutting should be between two to four inches in length.

 - In a well-draining container, place a mixture of bonsai soil that has been pre-moistened.

 - Re-cut the end of your trimmings at a 45-degree angle, then place the cut end an inch deep into the prepared soil.

 - Place outdoors in a sunny and warm spot.
 Keep the soil slightly moist—cuttings should establish their roots and start to grow within a few weeks.

 - After several months, cuttings will be large enough to be transplanted into individual containers.
 Allow them to grow for at least a year or two until they're ready for pruning and shaping.

 Potting and Repotting Juniper for Bonsai